Nathaniel-Fernandes/math-414-final-project/README.md

 Please use Python 3.7 for backward compatibility with some of the requirements.

+If you are running into version errors, please use Python 3.7 and the **exact** minimum version specified in the `requirements.txt` file.

 ```bash
 # activate a virtual env before this if desired
 pip install -r requirements.txt